 When you’ve been injured in a work accident, you should be able to rely upon the Pennsylvania workers’ compensation system to keep your family financially secure.
 However, it’s not uncommon for workers to encounter problems trying to get their fair benefits.
 At Goodrich & Geist, P.C., our dedicated workers’ compensation lawyers are here to advocate for your right to fair compensation.

 Below are some answers to some of the most frequently asked questions about the workers’ compensation system in Pennsylvania.
-If you have been injured on the job in Pittsburgh or elsewhere in Western Pennsylvania, call us today to learn more about how we can help.
+If you have been injured on the job in Pittsburgh or elsewhere in Western Pennsylvania, call the dedicated injury lawyers at Goodrich & Geist, P.C. today to learn more about how we can help.